-Ref Area for improvement Management response Completion date Responsible officer I1 Counter-fraud training Implement mandatory counter-fraud training for some or all staff groups.
-As part of the Compliance & Competency section within the Heath Body's Electronic Staffing Record (ESR) Database, any such training, which is deemed as being mandatory has to be agreed and by the Health Body's Workforce Department Ongoing with review date of 31 March 2021 Eifion Williams (Finance Director) and Julie Rogers (Director of Workforce & OD) Craig Greenstock (LCFS)
+Ref Area for improvement Management response Completion date Responsible officer 11 Counter-fraud training Implement mandatory counter-fraud training for some or all staff groups As part of the compliance and competency section within the Trust's Electronic Staffing Record (ESR) Database, any training deemed as being mandatory, has to be agreed by the Trust's Organisational Development and Workforce department in conjunction with Staff Side Representation before it can be implemented.
+Ongoing, with a review date of 31 March 2021 Executive Director of Finance and Executive Director of Organisational Development and Workforce 12 Counter-fraud awareness raising Improve newsletters to emphasis the learning from proven fraud cases and actions need to prevent future occurrences Relevant information "lessons learned" together with any improvements that have been to any highlighted system control weaknesses will be included as part of future newsletters and awareness sessions to staff.
+To start in quarter two of 2020-21, and will continue on a quarterly basis (newsletter) and monthly basis (awareness sessions) Local Counter-Fraud Specialist

-Ref Area for improvement Management response Completion date Responsible officer 12 Counter-fraud staff capacity Consider the Local Counter-Fraud Specialist capacity required to resource required levels of proactive and investigative work, including staff training, and build in resilience to the team.
-Since HEIW is a newly formed Special Health Authority then, based on historical data, the Health Body is confident that the number of days in its current work-plan meets the current requirements.
-In support of this, regular reviews of the ongoing CF work and resources used are carried out and reported to the A/C. However, should there be an increase in referrals, the need for any additional resource would be discussed with the Finance Director and tabled for approval by the Audit Committee.
-31 July 2020 Craig Greenstock (LCFS) and Eifion Williams (Director of Finance)

-Ref Area for improvement Management response Completion date Responsible officer 13 Recording and monitoring of economic fraud risk Implement consistency in the recording and monitoring of economic fraud risk in line with the HEIW's risk management policy and strategy.
-As part of the Health Body's ongoing review of its risk management framework, fraud risk assessments relating to fraud will also be integrated within the wider risk management framework.
+Ref Area for improvement Management response Completion date Responsible officer 13 Counter-fraud staff capacity Consider the local counter fraud specialist team's capacity required to resource required levels of proactive and investigative work, including staff training, and build in resilience to the team.
+Based on historical data, the Trust is confident that the number of days in its work-plan meets the current requirements.
+In support of this, regular reviews of the ongoing counter-fraud level of work and resources available are carried out and reported to the Audit Committee.
+However, should there be an increase in referrals, the need for any additional resource would be discussed with the Executive Director of Finance and tabled for approval by the Audit Committee.
+31 March 2021 Local Counter-Fraud Specialist and Executive Director of Finance 14 Recording and monitoring of economic fraud risk Implement consistency in the recording and monitoring of economic fraud risk in line with the Trust's risk management policy and strategy.
+As part of the Trust's review of its risk management framework, fraud risk assessments will also be integrated within the wider risk management framework.
 This will ensure that wider corporate ownership and active management of risks can be implemented.
-31 March 2021 Craig Greenstock (LCFS) and Head of Governance
+31 March 2021 Local Counter-Fraud Specialist and Director of Corporate Governance

-Audit Wales

-24 Cathedral Road

-Cardiff CF11 9LJ
+Audit Wales 24 Cathedral Road Cardiff CF11 9LJ

-Tel: 029 2032 0500 Fax: 029 2032 0600

-Textphone: 029 2032 0660
+Tel: 029 2032 0500 Fax: 029 2032 0600 Textphone: 029 2032 0660

+E-mail: info@audit.wales

-E-mail: info@audit.wales Website: www.audit.wales
+Website: www.audit.wales